 While a record or records of arrest will not be used as the sole basis for termination, an arrest may, however, trigger an investigation to determine whether the participant is actually engaged in disqualifying criminal activity.
 As part of its investigation, the SDHC may obtain the police report associated with the arrest and consider the reported circumstances of the arrest.
 The SDHC may also consider:

-Any statements made by witnesses or the participant not included in the police report
+Any statements made by witnesses or the participant not included in the police report prosecuted, or ultimately resulted in an acquittal

 Whether criminal charges were filed